featurevisor/featurevisor/docs/use-cases/entitlements.md

 ## Conclusion

-When your application and its architecture grows big, and you have multipe teams working and shipping in a distributed fashion, it can become hard to manage entitlements in one place.
+When your application and its architecture grows big, and you have multiple teams working and shipping in a distributed fashion, it can become hard to manage entitlements in one place.

 Having them declared in one place as a single source of truth can help you manage them better, and also help you avoid any accidental entitlements leaks.